Thursday, February 12, 2026

 Thread - Black

-Tip - Embossed or oval silver tinsel
+Tip - Flat or oval copper tinsel

 Thread - Black

-Tail - Golden pheasant tippet barbs
+Tail - Golden pheasant crest feather

 Hackle - Brown tied on as a collar and tied back and down